shushantranjan28/Hidden-Gems-of-India/README.md

 1. Fork the repository.
 2. Make necessary changes and additions.
 3. Submit a pull request, describing the changes you've made and their significance.

-## License

-The Hidden Gems of India website is released under the [MIT License](LICENSE), which allows for both personal and commercial use of the project.